Twenty-five men, 350 pounds of supplies, and a chance to change the world.

 While Greely certainly didn’t think in these terms, the idea nevertheless is there: making the most of what you have means understanding that it’s all you’ve got.
 It’s the same concept that animates our interest in the Apollo 13 mission, encouraging a level of cultural fascination that we’ll never have for the Apollo 11 mission.
 Eleven gave us a quote, of course, “One small step for man.”
 But 13 gave us the better quotes, including one that my kids can recite accurately and gleefully: “Houston we have a problem.”
 Jim Lovell said that while crammed in a tin can, in space, with two others so close they were touching, realizing that they might never make it back earth.
 He also said, “We’re not going to go bouncing off the walls for ten minutes, ’cause we’re just going to end up back here with the same problems!
 Try to figure out how to stay alive!”
 Failure wasn’t an option, and whining wasn’t either.
 On a disabled spacecraft, there aren’t any cities of refuge, and perhaps that’s why Lovell and the rest of the crew are still alive today.

 As much as we like those kinds of ideas—being in the moment, being proactive rather than reactive—we don’t often choose to live them.
-When my wife and I began marriage counseling, I mentioned this idea to our counsellor.
-I felt that, in a marriage, we too often think of the ship there in the harbor, knowing that if things got bad enough we could get on it and sail away.
+When my wife and I began marriage counselling, I mentioned this idea to our counsellor.
+I felt that, in a marriage, we too often think of the ship there in the harbour, knowing that if things got bad enough we could get on it and sail away.
 And, yes, there are points in a marriage when leaving seems like a good option.
 Add kids to any relationship, and things can become strained.
 Distances, disturbances, confusions.
 There are so many things that enter a marriage, so many people, so many new experiences and a crush of emotions that inevitably come along with all of them.
 Added to that, we are constantly surrounded by cities of refuge.
 The magazines at the grocery store check out are a window, however skewed, onto some of them: better sex, new love, divorce.
-Tinder, Ashley Madison, and all the other dating apps suggest that there are people out there, thinking the same things, if not just down the street, then certainly no more than a text message away.
+Tinder, Ashley Madison, and all the other dating apps suggest that there are people out there, thinking the same thoughts, if not just down the street, then certainly no more than a text message away.
 At weddings we gather our people together in order to watch the marital analogue of the Proteus sail away.
 Like Greely, we reflect afterward that we are glad that it’s gone.
 We look forward to stability, constancy, and a future that lacks some of the uncertainties that, prior to marriage, we had been living with.
 We passed the audition; we got the part.
 We’ve found the moment that we want to live in, and we’ve decided, together, to get down to the legitimate work.
 And then we become distracted.
 When a moment becomes uncomfortable, there are so many alternate realities that we can imagine and ruminate on.
 “Until death do us part” morphs into “what if?”
 Seeking a city of refuge becomes less daunting than facing the challenges we’re presented with.

 When I mentioned Greely in counselling I was wondering what life would be like if we didn’t have any what ifs.
 If we could focus on the moment in front of us, free of the ships nagging us from the harbour, and face it alone knowing that it’s our lives that we’re saving.
 Without the “what if?” would we be able to address our problems more functionally?
 In the absence of escape clauses, would we settle down and focus on our legitimate work?
 For all his faults, I’m inclined to think that Greely was right, and that we could, and that we would.